Description

 Using this definition on our asset we see for example:

-• The maximum drop from peak to valley over 5 years of Vanguard European Stock Index Fund is -32.8 days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum drop from peak to valley of -32.8 days in the last 5 years of Vanguard European Stock Index Fund, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: